momentoscope/hextof-processor/README.md

 The data obtained from the DAQ system is read through the **pah** package provided by FLASH, which is accessible on bitbucket at https://stash.desy.de/projects/CS .
 The location of the downloaded repo must be set in the **SETTINGS.ini** file, under `PAH_MODULE_DIR`.
 This will be contained in the processor object as
 `processor.PAH_MODULE_DIR`.

+# Documentation

+The documentation of the package can be found [here](https://momentoscope.github.io/HextofOfflineAnalyzer/).

 # Settings

 To initialize the code correctly on a new machine, run the **InitializeSettings.py** file in the terminal using